-Microscopic image of the PMC under feast and famine fed with real fermented wastewater (simulating paddle wheel pond). a) Bright field; b) Fluorescence image of Nile blue staining indicating PHA granules.
-Photosynthetic PHA accumulating bacteria have been successfully selected with bioplastic storage levels up to 10 - 20 % of mass content in the enrichment reactors.
+Microscopic image of the PMC under feast and famine fed with real fermented wastewater (simulating paddle wheel pond). a) Bright field; b) Fluorescence image of Nile blue staining indicating PHA granules. successfully selected for both projects, with bioplastic storage levels up to 10 - 20 % of mass content in the enrichment reactors.

 Ongoing experiments will continue to assess the maximum PHA accumulating capacity of the enriched cultures.

-Operational conditions and impact of different substrate profiles on bioplastic yield will provide valuable data for the economic and scale-up evaluation of the process.
+Impact of operational conditions and influent composition on bioplastic yield will provide valuable data for the economic and scale-up evaluation of the process.

 References: J.C.
-Fradinho, A. Oehmen, M.A.M.
-Reis, "Effect of dark/light periods on the polyhydroxyalkanoate production of a photosynthetic mixed culture", Bioresource Technology, vol. 148, pp. 474-479, 2013.
+Fradinho, A. Oehmen and M.A.M.
+Reis, "Effect of dark/light periods on the polyhydroxyalkanoate production of a photosynthetic mixed culture", Bioresource Technology, vol. 148, p 474-479, 2013.

 J.C.
 Fradinho, M.A.M.
-Reis, A. Oehmen, "Beyond feast and famine: Selecting a PHA accumulating photosynthetic mixed culture in a permanent feast regime", Water Research vol. 105, pp. 421-428, 2016.
+Reis and A. Oehmen, "Beyond feast and famine: Selecting a PHA accumulating photosynthetic mixed culture in a permanent feast regime", Water Research vol. 105, p 421-428, 2016.